Apros7/python-units/README.md

 ```
 ## How to use:

-In this example, we have a physics problem to solve.
+In these examples, we have a physics problem to solve.

-We will solve it using units-python to keep track of our units:
+We will solve it using python_units to keep track of our units:

 ### **Physics Example 1**:
 How many soccer balls (diameter of 22 cm) can fit inside a 5 x 5 x 2.7 meter room?